luiscarlosgph/game-of-life/README.md

 Game of Life coursework for the module Research Computing with C++.

+# Pre-requisites

+This program requires:

+	1) g++ with C++11 and OpenMP support.
+There is a binary of g++ with OpenMP support in '/usr/local/bin/g++' ready to be used by this project.

+		For MAC OS X users: find more information on how to comply with this pre-requisite in the file 'extras/gcc-4.9-bin/README.md'

+	2) Boost.
+Headers present in '/usr/local/include/boost' and dynamic linking libraries in '/usr/local/lib'.

 # Compile

-Pre-requisites: this program requires g++ with OpenMP support.
-Therefore, it assumes that there is a
-                binary of g++ with OpenMP support in /usr/local/bin/g++ ready to be used by this project.

-MAC OS X: find more information on how to comply with the pre-requisite in extras/gcc-4.9-bin/README.md

 Execute the following commands in the main directory of the project: